Join my community and receive my free ebook! Subscribe now >>

 Diabetes and high blood pressure are so connected that the American Heart Association states that two-thirds of people with diabetes will most likely died from a heart attack or stroke.
-So learning how to protect your heart's health is very important in controlling your diabetes.
+That’s why it is important to know how to protect your heart's health in controlling your diabetes.

-The three types of metabolic diseases of diabetes, also includes gestational diabetes - that applies only to pregnant women who never had diabetes
+The three types of metabolic diseases of diabetes, also includes gestational diabetes - that applies only to pregnant women who never had these diseases before getting pregnant.

 The classical symptoms of diabetes are frequent urination and increased thirst.

 Diabetes and high blood pressure are closely linked because both are inflammatory diseases.
 Obesity is a major factor for diabetes and high blood pressure.

 When things get really serious is when the complication of kidney disease is added to the mix.
 Both these conditions can damage your kidneys.